mdn/content/files/en-us/mozilla/add-ons/webextensions/api/webrequest/onauthrequired/index.md

   - : `array` of `string`.
 Extra options for the event.
 You can pass any of the following values:

     - `"blocking"`: make the request block so you can cancel the request or supply authentication credentials.
+Return a `BlockingResponse` object with its `cancel` or `authCredentials` properties set.

-To handle the request asynchronously in Chrome, use `"asyncBlocking"` instead.
+    - `"asyncBlocking"`: handle the request asynchronously.

+      - in Firefox up to version 127, `"blocking"` is used instead, and the event handler function can return a Promise that resolves to a `BlockingResponse` object, with its `cancel` or `authCredentials` properties set.
+This is basically the same as handling the event synchronously.
+      - in Firefox 128 and Chrome, `"asyncBlocking"` is used.
+The event handler function is passed a function as a second parameter (called `asyncCallback`) that should be invoked with the `BlockingResponse` result, with its `cancel` or `authCredentials` properties set.

     - `"responseHeaders"`: include `responseHeaders` in the `details` object passed to the listener

 ## Additional objects